Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Introduction

-Interposed between the Sun and the Galactic Center are several spiral arms: Sagittarius–Carina, Scutum–Centaurus–OSC, Norma–Outer, and the \SI{3}{kpc} arm \citep{reid2019, NoguerasLara2021a}.
+Interposed between the Sun and the Galactic Center are several spiral arms: Sagittarius–Carina, Scutum–Centaurus–OSC, Norma–Outer, and the $3~\mathrm{kpc}$ arm \citep{reid2019, NoguerasLara2021a}.
 These spiral arms encompass much of the stars, gas, and dust sitting in front of the Galactic Center.
-The spiral arm closest to the Galactic Center, the \SI{3}{kpc} arm, is thought to have an approximately elliptical ring shape \citep{Mulder1986, Fux1999}.
-Its near side was initially discovered by \citet{vanWoerden1957} using the \SI{21}{cm} HI line, with the far side found by \citet{dame2008} using \ce{CO} observations.
-The nearside of the arm crosses $\ell = 0^{\circ}$ at a line-of-sight velocity of \SI{-53}{\kms}, with the farside at \SI{+56}{\kms} \citep{dame2008}.

-The \SI{3}{kpc} arm has a uniquely large line-of-sight velocity compared to other spiral arms super-imposed on the Galactic Center.
-If the arm was orbiting perfectly along an circular orbit, its line of sight velocity toward the Galactic Center should be approximately \SI{0}{\kms}, but its line of sight velocity is instead \SI{-53}{\kms}.
-For this reason, kinematic distance measurements to the \SI{3}{kpc} arm falter.
-The orbits of material on it are unlikely to be circular, as the gravitational potential of the bar is dominant.
-Its velocity is thought to be due to the impact of bar dynamics causing non-circular motion in the gas close to the Galactic Center \citep{Mulder1986, Binney1991, Athanassoula1999, Li2022}.
-However, there remains some debate over whether this line-of sight velocity is instead a $\sim$\SI{50}{\kms} expanding motion due to an ancient explosive event in the Galactic Center \citep{Oort1977, sofue2023}.
+Serendipitously, within our observations, we observe an IRDC filamentary cloud in front (justified in Section \ref{sec:distance}) of the Galactic Center.

-In this paper, we examine the properties of a star-forming filament in front of the Galactic Center, backlit by thousands of stars.
-Using JWST photometry, we measure \ce{CO} ice column density taking advantage of a \ce{CO} ice spectral feature overlapping with the F466N band.
-We estimate the mass of the filament using a variety of techniques, and examine the depletion of \ce{CO} gas as it is frozen onto the icy mantles of dust grains.
-Finally, we examine evidence of star formation embedded within the filament.
+In this paper, we present observations and analysis of the properties of a star-forming filament in front of the Galactic Center, backlit by thousands of stars.
+In Section \ref{sec:obs}, we provide an overview of the observations used to analyze the filament.
+Next, in Section \ref{sec:datareduction}, we explain our reduction of the data.
+Then in Section \ref{sec:analysis}, we describe the data qualitatively and measure the dust extinction and CO ice column density toward each star.
+Section \ref{sec:results} is dedicated to presenting the results of our analysis.
+Finally, in Section \ref{sec:discussion}, we demonstrate that the filament is in front of the Galactic Center and has an overabundance of CO compared to local measurements.